vincehacks/Java-Spring/aliens/README.md

 Created by Vince Chang </br>

-Spring Boot application built to deal with Aliens
+Spring Boot application built to deal with Aliens.
+This project creates a REST API to create, read, update and delete Aliens from MySQL database using the jdbc API.

 #### Java on my Mac